arvind-mocha/VAGRANT_MONGODB/README.md

 Can use this vagrant box for your Learning Purpose

-Preinstalled mongodb with configration files for Learning purpose
+Preinstalled mongodb with configration files to start a complete mongos process

 To learn about Vagrant visit https://www.vagrantup.com/